Portrayal of women in American comics: Feminism in comics

 The enforcement of gender roles within comics continued well past the 1950s.
 The roles of women in comics during the 1960s and 70s shifted to become more diverse and began to extend past traditional roles as a result of the civil rights movement, second wave feminism, and the sexual revolution, when more women in society were taking on predominantly male professions and advocating for social rights.
 In the 1970s, female characters in comics and other mainstream media were sometimes depicted as "playing with the boys" and taking more traditionally male-dominated roles, though they still tended to be cast as love interests or to take maternal roles.
 Prominent superheroines that were introduced during this period in comics were Spider-Woman, Ms. Marvel, the Cat, and Valkyrie.

 Despite the industry's historically and culturally backed creation of a male-dominated market, there has been an increase in female readership, as well as an increase in convention attendance by women.

 In addition to historical censorship, the male domination of comic book culture has been self-perpetuating.
 The view that comic book reading was a hobby strictly for males created a hostile environment for the female comic book reader.
 Women that read comics were often viewed as "doing womanhood wrong" or as individuals that "read comics wrong".
-This led to a cyclical pattern of hostility towards females in the comic book audience.
+This led to a cyclical pattern of hostility toward girls and women in the comic book audience.
 Author Douglas Wolk states: "I remember seeing a Marvel sales plan, sometime in the early '90s--a huge document, several hundred pages long; near the back, a little section labeled "Female Readers" listed the two titles Marvel published for half of their potential audience: Barbie and Barbie Fashion".

-In the 1980s there was a shift in the way comics were written; instead of treating each issue of a comic as if it were the reader's first issue, or an "on ramp", as it had been done previously, comics began to be written in a way that demanded continuous readership from the beginning of a series in order for the plot to be understood.
+In the 1980s there was a shift in the way comics were written; instead of treating each issue of a comic as if it were the reader's first issue or an "on ramp," as it had been done previously, comics began to be written in a way that demanded continuous readership from the beginning of a series in order for the plot to be understood.
 It is possible that this may have led to a further decline in female readership, as the female readers that might have tried to start during this era would find themselves confused and lost.

 Carol Danvers, a superhero who has been known as Ms. Marvel, Binary, and Captain Marvel, is one of Marvel's most popular female superheroes, and has been considered a feminist icon.
 She is considered one of the strongest superheroes created by Marvel.